pulinagrawal/project-q-repo/misc/README.md

 Quizzee Misc README
 ======================

-This folder contains misc documentation and the means to generate.
+This folder contains misc documentation (including the means to generate the documentation)

 Specifically for the Iteration 1 Milestone: